oh-ok/oh-ok.github.io/_posts/2021-01-10-happy_new_year_(and_sad_politics_stuff).markdown

 The film's editing is... unique... at times I think "wow that's genius, that really felt impactful", but a lot of the time, the film can be overindulgent and obnoxious.
 You're often sat there watching the same 4 second clips repeating over and over for minutes at a time.
 I get the point of those choices, but the film is already bloated and slow paced, you can dial it back a bit.

 So, what's it about then?
-HyperNormalisation is a term coined by Alexei Yurchak, who basically said that everyone in 70s/80s Russia knew that the Soviet union was failing, the government, the citizens, but nobody could think of a better alternative, so they just pretended everything was working fine, then the "falseness" was accepted as real, which leads us to today.
+HyperNormalisation is a term coined by Alexei Yurchak, who basically said that everyone in 70s/80s Russia knew that the Soviet union was failing, the government, the citizens, but nobody could think of a better alternative (to capitalism that is), so they just pretended everything was working fine, then the "falseness" was accepted as real, which leads us to today.

-The basic jist of Curtis film is that a similar thing is happening in Western society, but by slightly different means.
+The basic gist of Curtis film is that a similar thing is happening in Western society, but by slightly different means.

 Curtis' argument and evidence is very blurry (for a lack of better words), it feels like there's a wall in Curtis' mind with strings linking a thousand different things, but you can't see underneath the strings to make any sense of it.
 He cites the Libya's Gadafi, American UFOs, William Gibson's Neuromancer, Putin, New York's gentrification, Donald Trump's career, the Aladdin computer, Occupy Wall Street and so much more random stuff that it's hard to believe that he's not just cherry picking examples, and to be fair, he could be, but I feel like his ultimate point is a good enough one that I'll let it slide.